 Both Desktop Sync and Egnyte Drive provide seamless access to files in Egnyte through your desktop, but there are key differences.
 Click here to learn about the unique advantages of each method.

-For more articles about Mobile, please refer to the Desktop Sync Section on the HelpDesk.
-To ask a question or interact with other Storage Sync users, please utilize the Sync discussion on our Community forum.
+For more articles about Desktop Sync, please refer to the Desktop Sync Section on the HelpDesk.
+To ask a question or interact with other Desktop Sync users, please utilize the Sync discussion on our Community forum.

 Desktop Sync is designed to sync up to 500,000 files per synced desktop.